mapbender/mapbender-documentation/en/book/quickstart.rst

 Delete an application
 ================================================================================
 You can delete an application from the menu item ``Applications`` with the |mapbender3-button-delete|-button.
+With this step you only delet the application, the sources are still available.

 Export / Import applications and sources